OctopusDeploy/blog/blog/2020-12/octopus-mongodb/index.md

 ## Octopus Deploy
-Deploying to MongoDB is very similar to the Oracle method I demonstrated previously.
+The step template used to deploy to MongoDB is the same template I used for  Oracle.
 If you've read the Oracle post, you'll note that the Liquibase template has been updated to include MongoDB as a `Database type`.

 My deployment project consists of the following steps: